s1lentq/ReGameDLL_CS/README.md

 At the moment, the work of reverse engineering continues

 ## Goals of the project
-* Provide more stable (than official) version of Half-Life dedicated server with extended API for mods and plugins
+* Provide more stable (than official) version of Counter-Strike game with extended API for mods and plugins

 ## How can use it?
 Regamedll_CS is fully compatible with official mod CS 1.6 by Valve.
 All you have to do is to download binaries and replace original mo.dll/cs.so